danhitchcock/pambdas/readme.md

 Data is stored as a flat list, and various series/dataframes have their own view of shared data.

+.loc and .iloc are supported.

-The specific behavior I'm referring to is how views of a DataFrame are related.
+The specific behavior I'm attempting to replicate relate to views of a DataFrame are related.
 Take for example

 ```python
 from pam import DataFrame